jacopotagliabue/paas-data-ingestion/README.md

 * [Luca Bigon](https://www.linkedin.com/in/bigluck/): design, infrastructure, SQL-ing
 * [Jacopo Tagliabue](https://www.linkedin.com/in/jacopotagliabue/): design, data

+A lot of people helped with the [blog post](https://towardsdatascience.com/the-modern-data-pattern-d34d42216c81): please refer to our article for more details.

 ## License
 The code is provided "as is" and released under an open MIT License.